CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ### Mach-O file format

-Before we start, it is useful to know what we are going to be exploring.
+Before we start, it is essential to know what we are going to be exploring.
 In Apple ecosystem, file format of any binary is called Mach-O (Mach object).
 Mach-O has a pre-defined structure starting with Mach-O header following by segments, sections, load commands and so on.

 Since you are surely a curious reader, you are now having tons of questions about where it all comes from.
 The answer to that is quite simple.
 Since it is all part of the system you can open up Xcode and look for a file in a global path `/usr/include/mach-o/loader.h`.
 In the `loader.h` file for example the Mach-O header struct is defined.